aluramh/5k-carrera-2021/README.md

 <br/>
 `gatsby new gatsby-starter-lander https://github.com/codebushi/gatsby-starter-lander`

-Run `gatsby develop` in the terminal to start the dev site.
+Run `yarn dev` in the terminal to start the dev site.

 ## Notes